BrainThrust/clinkclang/sites/docs/src/content/docs/2-agents.md

 ### Creating an Agent

-To create a new agent, use the `Agent` class with a configuration object
+To create a new agent, use the `Agent` class with a configuration object.

 ```typescript
 const agent = new Agent({